SaiSreeja17/account-statistics-powerbi/README.md

 #### Grid Charts View

-When Grid Charts is active all eight visuals become precise data matrices:
+When Grid Charts is active all visuals become precise data matrices:

 - Opened vs Closed by Month table with Net Growth column
 - Accounts Opened by Age Group matrix (month by age bucket with totals)